giulio-bellizia/Ecom_DB_ETL/README.md

 # Ecom_DB_ETL
-This project defines the product list database format for an ecommerce portal and builds/updates the master product table in the database
+This project defines the architecture of a MySQL database of an ecommerce portal.

+The database product list is created using data extracted from remote repositories of three suppliers via SFTP, HTTPS and an API made available by one of the suppliers.

-Product lists are extracted from a number of product suppliers, transformed to fit the database product list and uploeaded in the database
+The suppliers' product lists are transformed to conform the database format through pandas dataframe manipulations.

+The transformed product lists are then loaded into the database.
+The interface with the database is handled using the SQLAlchemy package.